w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 ## Fish Leaderboard {: #FishLeaderboards}
 Every day there is a special competition for all users to compete to be the top of a few leaderboards for fishing.
 At the start of a new UTC day, one location, one npc, and three fish are chosen for the competition.
+You can only win each type (creature, NPC, location) of leaderboard once per week.

-The new choices are announced each day in the Dank Memer Community server, or you can see them by doing the `/fish leaderboards` command.
+The new leaderboard choices are announced each day in the Dank Memer Community server, or you can see them by doing the `/fish leaderboards` command.
 <br>
 <center>
   <img src="/bot-features/fishing/fish_leaderboards.png" alt="Fish leaderboard" width="300">